How to Manage GLP-1 Nausea the Day After Your Shot

 How Pepio Supports Nausea Tracking and Management

 This tool is for organization and self‑tracking, not medical advice.
 Always follow your clinician, prescriber, pharmacist, or medication label instructions.
-The app has a 5.0 rating on the Apple App Store, reflecting strong user satisfaction (Pepio – GLP-1 & Peptide Tracker).
 Learn more about Pepio’s practical approach to nausea tracking and preparing clinician summaries on the Pepio blog.
-Disclaimer: Pepio is for organization and self‑tracking only.
-It does not provide medical advice, diagnosis, or treatment.
+Pepio is for organization and self‑tracking only.
+Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
+Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.

 Quick Checklist for GLP-1 Nausea Management